LineageOS/lineage_wiki/pages/how-tos/import_to_android_studio.md

 -Xmx748m
 ```

 This will set the initial allocated (`Xms` parameter) and maximum usable (`Xmx` parameter) RAM to 748MB each.
-You can also use higher numbers but should not go below that to ensure usablility.
+You can also use higher numbers but should not go below that to ensure usability.
 You can find more information of [these](https://developer.android.com/studio/intro/studio-config.html#adjusting_heap_size) and other parameters in the [official documentation](https://developer.android.com/studio/intro/studio-config.html)

 ### Increase the file parsing limit